irawoodring/343/syntax-and-semantics/PITCHME.md

 **Syntax**
 ***

-Operator Precedence is one way of providing nongrammatical information.
+*Operator Precedence* is one way of providing non-grammatical information.

 We assign different levels of importance to a token so that it is evaluated first if it is found at the same level as another token.